-- Develop a catchy headline. - First paragraph: In your first one or two sentences, you should tell your reader who, what, when, where, and why.
+- Develop a catchy headline. - Then write it neatly in your book.
+First paragraph: In your first one or two sentences, you should tell your reader who, what, when, where, and why.
 Try to attract the reader's attention by beginning with a funny, clever or surprising statement. - Middle paragraphs: Give the reader the complete details.
 Include one or two quotes from people you interviewed.
-Use inverted commas to show what they say. - Last paragraph: End with a quote or a catchy phrase.
+Use inverted commas to show what they say.